angelaivy/Sipster/technicaldesign.md

 **Description**: Users can discover drinks and build their own favorites list.
 Filter by name, first letter, ingredient name, get a random cocktail, alcoholic or non-alcoholic, glass type.

 Specs:
-- TDD: unit tests first using jest
+- TDD: unit tests first using jasmine
   - Satisfies #2.2
 - Fetches https://www.thecocktaildb.com/api.php for data
   - Developer key is 1 (this is listed on their website)